J.W. Grocery: 805-807 Main Street

 J.W.
 Grocery

 The J. W., Bly Grocery was built in 1881.
 The Bly family were early settlers in the Adel area, and J. W. Bly was involved with several retail ventures in town.
 The store offered groceries, Yankee notions, tinware, and agricultural implements.
+In the early 1900s, a theatre operated at this address called The Palace.
+Lincoln Savings Bank used this location until they moved to their current location on Nile Kinnick Drive South.
+Currently, the RE/ Max real estate office is located here.

 Architectural Survey Research*